 (This is cross-posted at BlogHer.)

 In a past relationship, I had a situation where I found out my guy was seeing another woman in addition to me.
 Of course when the truth came to light, all the warning signs I’d been experiencing fell into place and I knew I’d always be on the look out for similar actions in the future.
-One thing that experience taught me (in addition to other, smaller, not-quite-as-bad experiences that have occurred since then) is how super-important it is that my guy likes me just as much as I like him.
+One thing that experience taught me is how super-important it is that my guy likes me just as much as I like him.
 Although this may seem like a simple and obvious request, it’s often a lot harder to find than it sounds.

 The short explanation with this most recent guy is that he likes me, but he doesn’t like me enough.
 For over three months, we saw each other at least once a week, and we had some form of contact pretty much every day.
 But when we had conversations about “us” — if we were seeing only each other or if we were also seeing other people — he wasn’t ready to say that I was it.
 He has a number of good reasons for not being ready to take that step, and for a while this situation was okay with me.
 We always have fun when we’re together, and I wasn’t ready to give that up.
 (Indeed, this is the same guy I referenced in the post I wrote about exclusivity — the guy I decided to keep seeing after he told me he wasn’t ready for anything more.)